khetansarvesh/Regression---From-Scratch/README.md

 normalization is as follows
 X -> (X - mean)/(standard deviation)

-You also need to add a bias column i.e. a column of all 1s because as shown in the derivation of formula.
 ### Defining Our Normal Equation Class:
 Here once we get the error function we differentiate it w.r.t. all the weights and equate all the derivatives to zero because we want to reach the  global minima of the curve and at the global minima slope is zero i.e. derivative of the function is zero.
 Hence we need to solve the n+1 simultaneous equation for n independent + 1 bias variable.